NYUCCL/drawtogether/README.md

 a psiturk-compatible experiment based on the drawtogther crowdsource program by @dmarkant

-developed with psiturk version 1.0.10dev
+developed with psiTurk version 3.1.0

 How to use
 ----------